jeff-hykin/better-cpp-syntax/README.md

 ## Did you write all of this youself?
 The original JSON was taken from https://github.com/atom/language-c
 <br>The #error fix was taken from fnadeau's pull request here: https://github.com/atom/language-c/pull/251
-<br>@matter123 has written almost every pull request, containing entirely new patterns and fixes for numerous things
+<br>@matter123 has written basically every pull request, from simple bugfixes up to the entire textmate testing suite
-<br>Thanks fnadeau and @matter123!
+<br>Thanks @matter123!
 <br>The rest of the ruby is authored by @jeff-hykin